-Alright, y’all.
-Before I get started on today’s post, I want to send out MUCHO love to ya.
+Alright.
+Before I get started on today’s post, I want to send out MUCHO love.
 Not sure if I say it enough, but I’m SO grateful for you all and SO appreciate hearing about your success with my recipes.
-They’ve brought me health, happiness (who doesn’t love a GOOD kitchen party?!), and have conquered some major growlies, so it’s pretty cool to see it do the same for others.
+They’ve brought me health, happiness (who doesn’t love a GOOD kitchen party?!), and have conquered some major growlies.
+It’s pretty cool to see it do the same for others.
 Nothing beats sharing + caring…xx

 Ok.
 SO…not to sound corny – but this recipe is packing some serious CORN.
 This Charred Corn Chowder is full of flavour with little bites of veg throughout.
 It also happens to be super creamy, but without all that ‘cream’.
 One of our favourite summer eats is BBQ corn, so it was no sweat off my brow to throw together this tasty chowder.
 Just love all those charred bits!

 This recipe SCREAMS summer.
 Top with a little cayenne to bring some heat and BAM.
 This one will be gone before you know it.
 Makes for some pretty solid leftovers too.